When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 In our case, we were initially just a little startup.
 And every $500 I was spending and then $2,000 I was spending was coming out of my kid’s university funds.

-As we grew, we were able to bring on more and more and deeper resources.
-When you have a good idea and a brand positioning that grows, everyone wins.
 You can afford more people and more marketing that then grows the business, so you can afford even more and better talent, and you get better and better as you grow.

-What’s the Big Idea behind your brand?
+Finding the Big Idea behind your brand

 Anna: